 Now you need to add the POP-enabled Gmail account to your new account so Gmail can start receiving emails from it.
 Sign out of the old Gmail account, and log in to the new one.
 In the new account click on the Gear icon, and select “Settings” from the menu.

-Click on the “Accounts and Import” tab, and then click on the “Add a POP3 mail account you own” option.
+Click the “Accounts and Import” tab, then click “Add a mail account”.

 A new window will open where you will be prompted to enter an email address.
 Enter the old Gmail account email here, and click on “Next Step.”

 On the next page enter the password for the old Gmail account, and click on “Add Account.”
 By default, you don’t have to change anything, but it is best to check/customize the following options before clicking “Add Account:”

 - POP Server: pop.gmail.com

 - Port: 995

 - Uncheck: Leave a copy of retrieved message on the server.

 - Check: Always use a secure connection (SSL) when retrieving mail.

 - Uncheck/Check: Label incoming messages – Check it if you want to Label the messages.

 - Uncheck/Check: Archive incoming messages – Check it if you want to archive messages instead of sending them to the Inbox.